HBBEEP/FRA532_EXAM1_6406_6428_6471/readme.md

     wheelVel[1] = ((wheelVel[1] * 0.916) * 2 * PI) / 60;
 }
 ```
-When reading motor values from the Dynamixel MX-12W datasheet, it is found that they can be used in the range of 0 to 2047 (0X7FF) with a unit of 0.916 rpm.

-Bits 0-1023 represent counter-clockwise motor operation, while bits 1024-2048 represent clockwise motor operation.

-If the left motor moves forward, it rotates counterclockwise (CCW), and if the right motor moves forward, it rotates clockwise (CW).
-Therefore, when the value exceeds 1024, it needs to be subtracted by 1024 and then multiplied by 0.916 to convert to rpm.
-After that, the rpm value is converted to radians per second (rad/s) by multiplying it by 2*pi / 60.

-### 2. Experimenting to find the relationship between robot's real values and wheel odometry values
+## 2. Experimenting to find the relationship between robot's real values and wheel odometry values

-### 3. Experimenting to find the relationship between the command (cmd_vel) and the movement of the robot
+## 3. Experimenting to find the relationship between the command (cmd_vel) and the movement of the robot

-### 4. Experimenting to adjust the covariance values of wheel odometry and IMU in the Extended Kalman Filter (EKF)
+## 4. Experimenting to adjust the covariance values of wheel odometry and IMU in the Extended Kalman Filter (EKF)

-### 5. Experimenting with movement according to scenarios 1 and 2
+## 5. Experimenting with movement according to scenarios 1 and 2
-#### 5.1 regtangle path (via points)
+### 5.1 regtangle path (via points)
-#### 5.2 circle path
+### 5.2 circle path

-### Conclusion

 ## Our Team